matheusdavidson/ng-tw/README.md

-> This lib is still under construction althought some components works fine
+> This lib is still under construction however some components are still working.

 # Angular components for Tailwind CSS